Bright, Precious Days: Development and inspiration

-The novel is the third in a trilogy about a couple, Corrine and Russell Calloway, and follows the 2006 novel The Good Life.
+The novel is the third in a tetralogy about a couple, Corrine and Russell Calloway, and follows the 2006 novel The Good Life.
 McInerney chose to focus three novels on the Calloways, as he became "fond of them".
 Drawing the term from Philip Roth's novel The Counterlife, McInerney has said that Russell’s life exists as a “counterlife” to his own, allowing him "...to continue exploring the life of this city" and to avoid writing autobiographical sequels to his first (and best-known) work, Bright Lights, Big City, which focused on the club culture and nightlife of Downtown Manhattan in the 1980s.
 This change in focus also allowed McInerney to produce a more "panoramic" novel about New York, one that "encompassed a much broader picture of contemporary life".

 The idea that an affair between Corrine and Luke McGavock, a banker, "wasn’t really over" after concluding ambiguously in The Good Life inspired McInerney to write Bright, Precious Days.